 If you have been charged with a misdemeanor offense in Dallas, it may only appear to be a minor criminal offense that will only result in a small fine or community service.
-However, misdemeanor offenses can lead to serious repercussions, especially if the misdemeanor charge is ignored and not addressed.
+However, it can lead to serious repercussions, especially if the charge is ignored and not addressed.

 An individual who has been charged with a misdemeanor offense in Dallas can face any of the following penalties:

 - A criminal record,

 - An inability to pursue certain professions or educational opportunities.

 However, it is important to know that if you have been arrested or charged with a misdemeanor offense, an experienced criminal defense attorney can help.
 Your charges do not have to result in a conviction.

 At trial, the state prosecutor is required to prove beyond a reasonable doubt that you committed every element to your alleged offense.
 If the judge or jury has any doubt at all, the charges against you may be dismissed altogether.
 Therefore, it is important to consult with a skilled criminal defense attorney about your alleged misdemeanor offense.